Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Main results

-Unlike lazy training, weights of non-lazy training concentrate on few directions determined by the input data in the early stages of training.
+Unlike lazy training, weights of non-lazy training concentrate on few directions determined by the input data in the early stages of training~\citep{JMLR:v22:20-1123}.
 The following theorem describes the neural network \emph{perturbation stability} in the early training stage as a function of network width in the non-lazy training regime.
-For ease of description, here we consider a special initialization scheme under the non-lazy regime, more cases under this theorem and proof are deferred to the~\cref{sec:proofs_thm3}.
+For ease of description, here we consider a special initialization scheme under the non-lazy regime, the proof of~\cref{thm:perturbation_stability_non_lazy} is deferred to~\cref{sec:proofs_thm3}.
+In the non-lazy training regime, the movement of parameters in DNNs does not convergence to zero.
+In this case, the expectation over $\bm W$ at the initialization in our~\cref{def:pert} does not make sense.
+Hence we slightly modify the definition of perturbation stability by dropping out the expectation over $\bm W$.